Hurstone/Expression2/Expression2 Radio/README.md

 /load <PLAYLIST NAME> Load a playlist with a specified name ")
 ```

+## Rename.py Usage

+If the dropbox sharelink is too long for the gmod chat you can run the rename.py script in your folder with your .mp3 file

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first